Finding a Top Financial Advisor Firm in Overland Park, Kansas

 Prism Financial Group, LLC

-To become a client of this firm, you must have $1 million in investable assets.
+To become a client of this firm, you must have $500,000 in investable assets.
 Prism traditionally works with individuals, high-net-worth individuals, pension and profit-sharing plans, charitable organizations and businesses.

-Prism Financial Group currently resides on SmartAsset’s list of the top financial advisor firms in Kansas.
+Prism Financial Group is also on SmartAsset’s list of the top financial advisor firms in Kansas.

 Prism Financial Group was established in 1999.
 It is now under the principal ownership of Tim Shmidl, the firm’s lead wealth advisor, and MH Capital, LLC, a Los Angeles-based private equity firm.
 Shmidl has worked in the financial services industry since the 1980s.

-Investment management, financial planning and qualified retirement plan consulting are the three areas of advisory expertise for Prism.
+Investment management, financial planning and qualified retirement plan consulting are Prism's three areas of advisory expertise.
 While its investment management and consulting services are comprehensive, the firm’s financial planning is based around the specific needs of the client.

-In an effort to keep your investment portfolio in line with your goals, Prism’s advisors will use your personal investor characteristics to build it.
+To align your investment portfolio with your goals, Prism’s advisors will use your personal investor characteristics to build it.
 That involves determining your risk tolerance, time horizon, liquidity needs, investment objectives and more.
-Once this is done, your advisor will create an asset allocation plan and implement it once you are both comfortable with it.
+Once this is done, your advisor will create an asset allocation plan and implement it once you sign off on it.

 Triune Financial Partners, LLC

-Triune Financial Partners, LLC has more than 800 clients, and 92% of them are either individuals or high-net-worth individuals.
-The firm also maintains relationships with pension and profit-sharing plans, as well as charitable organizations.
-Triune’s eight-person team collectively manages $636 million in client assets.
-There is no minimum investment to work with this firm.
+Triune Financial Partners, LLC has 830 clients, and 91% of them are either individuals or high-net-worth individuals.
+The firm also works with pension and profit-sharing plans and charitable organizations.
+There is no minimum investment to open an account with this firm.

-There’s a plethora of different advisory certifications at Triune.
-The firm employs six certified kingdom advisors (CKAs), five certified financial planners (CFPs), two chartered life underwriters (CLUs), two chartered financial consultants (ChFCs), and two chartered financial analysts (CFAs).
+The team includes six certified kingdom advisors (CKAs), six certified financial planners (CFPs), two MBAs, two chartered life underwriters (CLUs), two chartered financial consultants (ChFCs), and one chartered financial analyst (CFA).
+(Advisors may have multiple credentials).

 As a fee-based firm, some of Triune’s advisors can earn commissions from the sale of insurance products to clients.
-Although this represents a conflict of interest, the firm is bound by law to act in clients’ best interests.
+Although this presents a potential conflict of interest, the firm is bound by law to act in clients’ best interests.

 Managing partner Jim Mullinix and partner Jeff Jaworski co-founded Triune Financial Partners in 2010.
 The duo shares almost 70 years of combined experience in the financial services industry.
 They each continue to own part of the firm to this day.

 Investment supervisory and financial planning services are at the core of what Triune does.
-Here’s a breakdown of some specific services you can take advantage of:
+Here’s a breakdown of some specific services they offer:

 - Investment management